Eid e Milad 2017 and 2018

 GA, HP, MN, ML, PB, SK

-Also known as Eid-e-Milad, Milad un-Nabi celebrates the birthday of the Prophet Muhammad.
-The holiday also honours Muhammad’s life and teachings.
-Milad un-Nabi is observed on the 12th day of Rabi-ul Awwal, the third month of the Islamic calendar.
-While the celebration of Muhammad’s birthday is happy, Milad un-Nabi is also a day of mourning.
+Also known as Mawlid and Milad un Nabi, this holiday is observed on the 12th day of Rabi-ul Awwal, the third month of the Islamic calendar.
+While the celebration of Muhammad’s birthday is happy, it is also a day of mourning.
 This is due to the fact that the Prophet Muhammad also passed away on the 12th day of Rabi-ul Awwal.

 Despite these various celebratory traditions, the birthday of the Prophet Muhammad was not widely celebrated until Fatima established Milad un-Nabi in Egypt.
 On the first official celebration of Muhammad’s birthday, Muslims and Islamic scholars gathered at Mosques to pay their respects.
 Religious sermons and discussions were among some the ways that Muslims honoured Muhammad on the first Milad un-Nabi holiday.